 Given my aunt’s religious vocation, vows and somewhat restricted lifestyle (she experienced significant changes and freedom in the late 60s after Vatican II) our family’s visits with her were spaced out about every two or three years and rarely centered around her life and accomplishments.
 She visited us, rarely the other way around!
 We placed her on a huge pedestal because of her “nun-ness” and because we didn’t get to see her as much as we did my dad’s family.
 Her infrequent visits focused on her only, younger sister Ursula, her brother-in-law Jim, and their three adorable (smile) children, Jimmy, Michele and Barbara.

 So I wrote to the Sisters of Charity in Dubuque, Iowa and asked for information about my aunt, just to get some additional facts (convents were known to record extensive family histories upon first entering).
 I did not anticipate that the archives, mailed back to me in an 8 by 12 envelope, would launch a larger quest.
 I received the biographical information and family history I sought – and a great deal more.
 Best of all were of all copies of newspaper clippings from the 1950s and early 1960s – second generation black and white images that begged for a bigger story to be told.
 Photocopies from decades past, paying homage to an award winning woman, artist, nun, offered hints of a prolific oeuvre unknown to me.
 These snippets suggest color, confidence and diversity of technique.
-They beckon investigation and awakened curiosity.
-This new knowledge has awakened I feel amazed and proud.
+They beckon investigation and awaken curiosity.
+I feel amazed and proud.
 I feel regret too.
 She did this kind of work?
 How did we miss this?
-Our family always celebrated that she was a nun —we made a very big deal about that part of her life.
-But sadly, we never properly celebrated her as an artist.
+Sadly, we never properly celebrated her as an artist.

 Email inquiries to her convent and sub-quality inventory photos followed.
 Despite not being professionally photographed, these email attachments were jewels beyond value!
 My aunt was the head of the art department at Clarke College.
 Her art, especially her later work, is trippy, wild and fluid.
 She was hip and cool!
 Her work invites interpretation.
 They explode with color and expression.
 These images were nothing like the two paintings that adorned our dining room walls.
 Earlier religious subjects appear to yield, in later years, to the natural and abstract.
 Is this significant?
-Cézzane, Picasso and Georgia O’Keefe initially came to mind when I first saw them- but frankly, I don’t know enough about art to comment on who influenced her as an artist.
-All of this discovery is still sinking in and with the few glimpses allowed to me thus far, I can only write about what I feel, and hope through research to present a more erudite, yet personal portrait of an artist as a nun.
+Cézzane, Picasso and Georgia O’Keefe initially came to mind when I first saw them, but frankly, I don’t know enough about art to comment on who influenced her as an artist.
+All of this discovery is still sinking in and, with the few glimpses allowed to me thus far, I can only write about what I feel, and hope through research to present a more erudite, yet personal portrait of our family artist.
 She deserves this tribute and based on non-family feedback I have received so far, this effort has value and relevance beyond my family.

 Much of her work remains hidden away in private and personal collections.
 The Internet is

-For most of her life, my aunt was a woman hidden under black, with embellishments of starched white.
+For most of her life, my aunt was a woman hidden under yards of black, with embellishments of starched white.
 Hers was a life avowed to charity, humility and poverty.
 A life devoted to others in service of her faith.
 I remember her kind nature and great Irish laugh.
-I wonder now, as the eldest daughter of pious Catholic parents, wheter it was expected that she entered a convent.
+I wonder, as the eldest daughter of pious Catholic parents, whether it was expected that she enter a convent.
 Could a 17-year old girl truly know a calling?
 She was more than a nun.
 She was a confident, creative human being, encouraged (thankfully) by her B.V.M. order to pursue advanced studies and travel broadly to hone her artistic voice.
 I can only thank God she didn’t enter into a cloister at 17, but chose a more progressive society in which to fulfill her mission and share her faith.

 I wish I could pick up the phone and call her.
 That opportunity is long gone.
 But I am beginning to see her diary (one slow page at a time) and her thoughts and communication skills, which landed in strokes on canvas.
 I am having the long overdue conversation with her now and I will listen to her carefully.
 Her gentle presence urges me on.
 I hear her calm, sweet voice in the back of my head, modestly saying, “well, if you must….”